Recipe: DC Fishwife's Japanese Sauces

 Japanese Sauces for Seafood

 Japanese cuisine has a number of subtly different sauces specifically created to accompany different dishes: noodles, dumplings, meat, poultry, and -- of course -- seafood.
-We've written down three of our go-to sauces for you here: Sashimi Shoyū, Kaeshi, and a Tempura Dipping Sauce (our Teriyaki Sauce and Ponzu Sauce have separate recipes).
+We've written down three of our go-to sauces for you here: Sashimi Shoyū, Kaeshi, and a Tempura Dipping Sauce (our Teriyaki Sauce and Ponzu Sauce have separate recipe entries).

 Shoyū for Sashimi (土佐醤油)